Haywood Talcove, Chief Executive Officer, LexisNexis Special Services, LexisNexis Risk Government

 Max Garcia is the Chief Information Security Officer of the Financial Services Division at NCR Corporation.
 Previously Max served as Chief Information and Security Officer at PrimeRevenue where he managed technical operations, security, GRC, disaster recovery, compliance initiatives (SOC 1, SOC 2 and global bank security initiatives) and enterprise systems and infrastructure.
 Prior to his role at PrimeRevenue, Max held a role with Top Secret government clearance as well as senior-level roles as Senior VP of Technology and CTO at influential eCommerce and banking companies where he led strategy and execution of global IT and dev ops, information/security management and complex systems integration.
 Max, who is fluent in Spanish, graduated from Florida Institute of Technology with a B.S. in Computer Engineering.

-David Katz is a partner at Adams and Reese LLP in Atlanta, Georgia.
+David Katz is shareholder and named partner at Weissmann Zucker Euster + Katz P.C. in Atlanta, Georgia.
 His practice encompasses privacy law and compliance, data security, data management and data governance, vendor management, corporate governance, crisis management, regulatory compliance and ethics.
 In addition to his work with clients in the areas of cybersecurity, technology, data protection and privacy, David is a prolific author and in-demand speaker on these topics.
 His thought leadership in this area has reached audiences nationally and globally.
 Prior to entering private practice, David served as senior legal counsel and privacy manager in the corporate law department, advising Aaron’s, Inc., a Fortune 1000 publicly traded company.
 He also served as a Senior Assistant District Attorney for the Office of the District Attorney for Fulton County, and as a Senior Assistant State’s Attorney – Firearms Enforcement Violence Enforcement (F.I.V.E.)
 Division in the Office of the State’s Attorney for Baltimore City and as Assistant State’s Attorney in the Narcotics Division and District Court Division.
 David also served his country as Captain in the Judge Advocate General Corps in the United States Army Reserves.
-David earned his J.D. from the University of Baltimore School of Law.
+David is an ordained Rabbi, receiving his smicha certificate from Rabbi Nachman Wilhelm, David earned his J.D. from the University of Baltimore School of Law.